Pavithra97877/Ex.No.9/README.md

 4. Use the Selected Tool: Choose an Video generation model (e.g., DALL·E, Stable Diffusion, or MidJourney) and input the refined prompt.
 5. Iterate and Adjust: If the initial result isn't quite right, adjust the prompt further based on the differences observed between the generated and original Video.
 6. Save and Document: Save the generated Video and document your prompt alongside any observations on how the output compares to the original.
+Prompt Adjustments Made for Accuracy:
+The "Lightning" Analogy: Simply stating "cracks" caused models to generate blocky, static fractures.
+Adding branching... like fiery lightning forced the AI to generate the thin, energetic, high-contrast pathways seen in the original video.
+Explicit Layering: The phrase In the deep-space background... was vital to prevent the AI from merging the Earth and the orange background planet into a single, scrambled object.
 # Deliverables:
 1. The Original Video: Provided Video for reference.
 2. The Final Generated Video: The Video created using your refined prompt.